merlynjocol/AgeGuess-Data-Analysis--Gender-Ethnic-analysis-in-age-guessing/README.md

 # Approaching the Solution:

 ## 1 Exploratory Data analysis
 * Research questions.
 After install and explore the data, I re-defined the research questions and the scope of the research.
-In the beginning,  I planned to analyzed gender, ethnicity and wellbeing in age estimation, but the dataset has few data for low and middle-income countries; for that reason, the research question is the focus on gender and ethnicity.
+In the beginning,  I planned to analyzed the bias and accuracy in age estimation based on gender, ethnicity and country wellbeing, but the dataset has few ageestimationdata for guessers from low and middle-income countries; for that reason, this study does not include wellbeing indicators and is focus on gender and ethnicity.
 * Cleaning data & Featuring.
-The dataset of gamers, especially data of birth, need to be clean.
-The country names in the dataset of gamers and photos need to change to the standard words used for Nature Earth, to connect with the geovariables.
+Remove outliers fromm gamers who has year of birth before 1934.
+The country names in the dataset of gamers and photos need to change to the standard names used for Nature Earth, to connect with geovariables and build the maps.
 * Exploratory visualizations: The visualization are reports (pandas_profiling import ProfileReport), maps, piecharts, barplots, histograms and lineplots in every dataset

 ## 2 Data Analysis